xprilion/binary_swarm_optimization/README.md

 # binary_swarm_intelligence
  Library of binary swarm intelligence mainly used for obtaining optimal solution of feature selection

-This Python library is a summary of the algorithms I used for my graduation research at bachelor.

 ## The implemented algorithm
 * Binary Genetic Algorithm
 * Binary Particle Swarm optimization